KaifYang/BENG183/finalPaper/Group_9_3DGenome&HiC/finalpaper.md

-## 2.3.1 Introduction<a name="231"></a>
+## 1. Introduction<a name="231"></a>

-The foundamental object of 3C(Chromosome Conformation Capture) techniques and 3C-derived methods is to understand the physical wiring diagram of the genome by identifying the physical interaction between chromosomes.
+From a 3D perspective, the genome has different genomic conformation, showing different interaction patterns that can be revealed by Hi-C results.
+The Larger scale conformations are structures like: chromosome territories and A/B compartments.
+The smaller scale conformations are structures like: loop, TADs, LADs, etc.

 To capture the interaction (crosslink between strings), there are few steps in general:
 - Take a snapshot of the flowing cells - **Crosslink** with fixative agent (formaldehyde)